gravitational/teleport/rfd/0064-audit-modes.md

 state: draft
 ---

-# RFD 64 - Audit modes
+# RFD 64 - Session recording modes

 ## What

-This RFD proposes giving users a configuration to decide how to deal with sessions that can't be recorded or have audit logging failures.
+This RFD proposes giving users a configuration to decide how to deal with sessions that can't be recorded.

 ## Why